MicrosoftDocs/altspace-vr/altspace-vr/overview.md

 ### VR worlds

 In AltspaceVR, you can visit many pre-built VR environments, called [worlds](community/exploring-title-screen.md#other-functions).
 These worlds cover common public areas like streets and rooftops, and more fantastical locations like an enchanted meadow or a mythical library.
-Event hosts on AltspaceVR can choose from these worlds when planning a event.
+Event hosts on AltspaceVR can choose from these worlds when planning an event.

 ### Content channels